williammilisic/cloudcloud.dev/index.md

 > I have wanted to start journaling for a really long time but have always come up with some reason or excuse not to.
 This time, I will try to make journaling to be about things, topics and aha-moments I encounter on a daily basis, that might also be interesting for others to learn about or discover.
 <br/>

+## 27 April 2023
+* Took part in a local event at the Google Stockholm office for financial services in Google Cloud.
+Really interesting to hear how Google sees the AI and ML space and what unique differentiators they are bringing to the table.
+[LinkedIn post](https://www.linkedin.com/posts/williammilisic_llms-googlecloud-financialservices-activity-7057393875702718464-Coz4)

 ## 24 April 2023
 * Blunt copying from one company to another of best practices, insights and implementations is at it's best just blunt, but at it's worst "inviting disaster" as per Deming.
 A [short post](https://www.linkedin.com/posts/williammilisic_people-copy-examples-and-wonder-why-they-activity-7056352166441009152-ROwH) on systems thinking and this topic.